-Looking for a crowd pleasing-appetizer?
+Looking for a crowd-pleasing appetizer?
 Make bacon-wrapped shrimp!
-Kinda ridiculously good.
+It's kinda ridiculously good.

 I blame the bacon.

 Seriously, this one is really easy and crazy good.
 Bacon and shrimp make a very happy couple.

 For this recipe, we coat the shrimp with some lime and chili powder, and then wrap them in slices of bacon.
 You can either put them on the grill or bake them in the oven.

 Here are a couple of tips that can help make bacon-wrapped shrimp even better: